Download GRMS V4.2 Requirements for auditor qualifications (pdf)

 Certification Bodies must establish training programmes for each auditor that incorporate:

-- An initial assessment of auditor’s knowledge and skills within the fields of pig and cattle slaugh-tering business, food safety, animal welfare and the HACCP principles.
+An initial assessment of auditor’s knowledge and skills within the fields of pig, cattle, sheep/lamb/goat and horse slaughtering business, meat product processing, food safety, animal welfare and the HACCP principles.

 - Successfully completion of a Global Red Meat Standard training course delivered by the scheme owner.